brandur/sorg/content/fragments/mongo-partitioning.md

     ((('x'||substr(md5(id),1,8))::bit(32)::int % 10));
 ```

-That's a little pretty ugly.
-No problem though; we can
+That's a little ugly.
+No problem though; we can easily use
-easily use an `IMMUTABLE` function to nicen things up.
+an `IMMUTABLE` function to nicen things up.

 ``` sql
 CREATE FUNCTION text_to_integer_hash(str text) RETURNS integer AS $$